jpgreninger/protocolpp/README.md

 * See the Beta 2.0.0 video May 7, 2017 before Intel interview on May 19, 2017
   * https://www.protocolpp.com/demonstration-videos?wix-vod-video-id=e5551d0b1134404699de66194c12608b&wix-vod-comp-id=comp-j2ddnt1i

+* New in 5.1.2 - Released February 22, 2021
+  * Updates to cppunit tests
+  * Updated coverage and documentation
+  * version bump
+  * Bug fixes

 * New in 5.1.1 - Released January 10, 2021
   * Updated with Crypto++ 8.4.0
   * Bug fixes